9 Best Tips to Attract Birds to Your Yard

 4. Add a Water Source

-The next step in attracting birds to your yard is to add a bird bath or some kind of water source.
+Add a bird bath to attract birds to your yard.
+You can also use some kind of water source.
 When birds have water available, they love to bathe daily to keep their feathers clean and healthy.
-You can offer shallow bird baths that are one to three inches deep or even create a small pond in your yard to help them stay clean and hydrated.
+You can offer shallow bird baths that are one to three inches deep.
+Alternatively, create a small pond in your yard.
+This will help them stay clean and hydrated.

-Birds are also attracted to the sound of moving water, so consider adding a pump or mister to create fresh, bubbling water.
-If you live in a colder area, it’s a good idea to get a heater or de-icer to keep your bird bath or pond from freezing.
+Birds are also attracted to the sound of moving water.
+Consider adding a pump or mister.
+This will create fresh, bubbling water.
+If you live in a colder area, get a heater or deicer.
+These will keep your birdbath or pond from freezing.
 Birds will look for places to bathe all year round, but they often struggle to find water in winter.
 Having fresh water available will make your yard a popular spot for feathered friends!

 5. Plant a Bird-Friendly Garden

-Planting a garden with bird-friendly plants is one of the best things you can do to attract birds to your yard.
-Native flowers, shrubs, and trees are excellent choices because they naturally attract local birds and help strengthen the ecosystem around you.
+Planting a garden with bird-friendly plants is a great way to attract birds.
+It’s one of the best things you can do for your yard.
+Choose native flowers, shrubs, and trees.
+They naturally attract local birds.
+These plants help strengthen the ecosystem around you.

 When choosing where to plant, keep in mind that birds prefer dense shrubs and trees for shelter.
 Different bird species like different heights, so make sure to plant a mix.
-Include eye-level shrubs, low ground cover, small trees (under 15 feet), and taller trees (over 15 feet) to create a welcoming space for a variety of birds!
+Include eye-level shrubs and low ground cover.
+Add small trees (under 15 feet) and taller trees (over 15 feet).
+This will create a welcoming space for a variety of birds!

 The Best Bird-Friendly Plants